ramanduh/git-branch-history/README.md

 Switched to branch 'improvement'
 ```

-The branch history is stored in a YAML file called `.git-branch-checkout-history` located in the repository top level directory.
+The branch history is stored in a YAML file called `.git/branch-checkout-history.yaml` located in the repository top level directory.

 # Installation